-Establishing and/or enhancing your ability to service clients with less physical interaction is essential to managing your business through the coronavirus pandemic.
+Establishing and/or enhancing your ability to service customers with less physical interaction is essential to managing your business in the current environment and in the near future.
 However, in order to offer your customers online products and services, you need to establish some basic foundational elements.

-To assess your ability to pivot to an e-commerce model and efficiently accept online payments, your first step is to cross-reference the elements that your business currently has with the following checklist:
+To assess your ability to pivot to an e-commerce model and efficiently accept online payments, start by cross-referencing the elements that your business currently has with the following checklist:

 - a website with a comprehensive inventory of products/services for sale